Fall of the Western Roman Empire: Rise and fall of Avitus: further losses in Gaul (455–456)

-457–467: resurgence under Majorian, attempt to recover Africa, control by Ricimer
+Resurgence under Majorian, and an attempt to recover Africa (457–461)

-During his four-year reign Majorian reconquered most of Hispania and southern Gaul, meanwhile reducing the Visigoths, Burgundians and Suevi to federate status.
+During his four-year reign, Majorian reconquered most of Hispania and southern Gaul, meanwhile reducing the Visigoths, Burgundians, and Suebi to federate status.

 Majorian and Ricimer were now in control of Italy.
 Ricimer was the son of a Suevic king, and his mother was the daughter of a Gothic one, so he could not aspire to an imperial throne.
 After some months, allowing for negotiation with the new emperor of Constantinople and the defeat of 900 Alamannic invaders of Italy by one of his subordinates, Majorian was acclaimed as Augustus.

 Majorian is described by Gibbon as "a great and heroic character".
 He rebuilt the army and navy of Italy with vigour and set about recovering the remaining Gallic provinces, which had not recognized his elevation.
 He defeated the Visigoths at the Battle of Arelate, reducing them to federate status and obliging them to give up their claims in Hispania; he moved on to subdue the Burgundians, the Gallo-Romans around Lugdunum (who were granted tax concessions and whose senior officials were appointed from their own ranks), and the Suevi and Bagaudae in Hispania.
 Marcellinus, magister militum in Dalmatia and the pagan general of a well-equipped army, acknowledged him as emperor and recovered Sicily from the Vandals.
 Aegidius also acknowledged Majorian and took effective charge of northern Gaul.
 (Aegidius may also have used the title "King of the Franks").
 Abuses in tax collection were reformed and the city councils were strengthened.
 Both were actions necessary to rebuild the strength of the Empire, but disadvantageous to the richest aristocrats.
 Majorian prepared a fleet at Carthago Nova for the essential reconquest of the Diocese of Africa.

 The fleet was burned by traitors, and Majorian made peace with the Vandals and returned to Italy.
 Here Ricimer met him, arrested him, and executed him five days later.
 Marcellinus in Dalmatia and Aegidius around Soissons in northern Gaul rejected both Ricimer and his puppets and maintained some version of Roman rule in their areas.
 Ricimer later ceded Narbo and its hinterland to the Visigoths in exchange for their help against Aegidius; this made it impossible for Roman armies to march from Italy to Hispania.

+Last years and end (461–476)

+Libius Severus (461–465)

-Ricimer was then the effective ruler of Italy (but little else) for several years.
-From 461 to 465 the pious Italian aristocrat Libius Severus reigned.
-There is no record of anything significant that he even tried to achieve, he was never acknowledged by the East whose help Ricimer needed, and he died conveniently in 465.
+After the civil war of 461, Ricimer was the effective ruler of Italy (but little else) for several years.
+From 461 to 465 the pious Italian aristocrat Libius Severus reigned as a puppet emperor.
+There is no record of anything significant that he even tried to achieve, he was never acknowledged by the Leo I from the East whose help Ricimer needed, and he died in 465, either naturally or executed by Ricimer.